Jazz piano 3

 When I've finished, what course can I do next?

-You can progress to jazz piano advanced, and/or jazz harmony & ear training studies.
+You can progress to jazz piano 4, and to jazz harmony & ear training studies.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.